JoshuaBatty/LiveAudioGranularSynthesis-Maxim/README.md

 NOTE!!!

-In order for the Maxim loop record method I had to uncomment out the following 2 lines in the maximilian.h file (see below) Other than that, once that is done all should work.
+In order for the Maxim loop record method to work I had to uncomment out the following 2 lines in the maximilian.h file (see below)
+Other than that, once that is done all should work.

 ![Maxim Loop Record Hack] (https://raw.githubusercontent.com/JoshuaBatty/LiveAudioGranularSynthesis-Maxim/master/Maxim%20hack.png)